MathCancer/PhysiCell/README.md

 #### 1.12.0
 + None in this release.

-+ Merged Daniel Bergman's [PR 126](https://github.com/MathCancer/PhysiCell/pull/126), which fixes cell legend colors.
-Thank's Daniel!

-+ Improved safety checks in the cell orientation function, thanks to Randy Heiland's [PR 122](https://github.com/MathCancer/PhysiCell/pull/122).
-Thanks, Randy!

-+ Now forcing Mersenne Twister as random generator in PhysiBoSS (use or /dev/random by MaBoSS would max out system descriptor)

-+ MaBoSS BND/CFG parsing is now in an OpenMP critical block (flex/bison parser is not thread safe)

-+ Remove duplicate initialization of maximum attachment rate from the Phenotype.Mechanics constructor.

-+ Fixed bug in neighbor/attached graph output filenames (previously double-appended a suffix to the filenames).

 ### Notices for intended changes that may affect backwards compatibility:
 + We intend to deprecate the unused phenotype variables `relative_maximum_attachment_distance`, `relative_detachment_distance`, and `maximum_attachment_rate` from `phenotype.mechanics.`